yaaminiv/yaaminiv.github.io/_posts/2023-10-13-Green-Crab-Experiment-2023-Part21.md

 ---
 layout: post
 comments: true
-title: West Coast Green Crab Experiment Part 20
+title: West Coast Green Crab Experiment Part 21
 tags: green-crab-wc chelex PCR gel
 ---

-## Re-trying extractions, PCR, and gel
+## Extractions, PCR, and gel with second set of respirometry crabs

-Okay, I've still got a contamination issue.
-So let's start from the beginning and see if I can run through the full protocol with more cleaning, new reagents, and working on the cleaner molecular bench.
+Based on my [last gel](https://yaaminiv.github.io/Green-Crab-Experiment-2023-Part20/), Carolyn suggested I move forward with another set of samples with the following modifications:

+- Carolyn took apart and cleaned the 1000 µL pipet for me
+- use the "Pineda" Chelex beads
+- add an extra blank for the old Chelex solution I used last time
+- RNAse AWAY the tweezers in between each sample

 ### Methods